Capitol Broadcasting Company

-The Capitol Broadcasting Company, Inc. (CBC) is an American media company based in Raleigh, North Carolina.
-Capitol owns three television stations and nine radio stations in the Raleigh–Durham and Wilmington areas of North Carolina and the Durham Bulls minor league baseball team.
-It is one of the few family-owned broadcasting companies left in the country, having been owned by four generations of the Fletcher-Goodmon family.
+Capitol Broadcasting Company, Inc. (CBC) is an American media company based in Raleigh, North Carolina.
+Capitol owns three television stations and nine radio stations in the Raleigh–Durham and Wilmington areas of North Carolina and the Durham Bulls minor league baseball team as well as the Coastal Plain League, a college summer baseball league.
+It is one of the few family-owned broadcasting companies left in the country, owned by four generations of the Fletcher-Goodmon family.

 History

 A.J.
-Fletcher founded the Capitol Broadcasting Company in 1937, when he founded Raleigh radio station WRAL (1240 AM, now WPJL).
+Fletcher founded the Capitol Broadcasting Company in 1937 when he founded Raleigh radio station WRAL (1240 AM, now WPJL).
 WRAL radio began transmission two years later in 1939, using a 250-watt transmitter, becoming Raleigh's second radio station (after WPTF).
 In 1942, Capitol created the Tobacco Radio Network, a farm news radio service that was discontinued in 2002.
 On September 6, 1946, Capitol Broadcasting received a license with the Federal Communications Commission for WCOY-FM (whose callsign was later changed to WRAL-FM), operating from a 250,000-watt transmitter.
-In 1960, CBC founded the North Carolina News Network, a statewide radio network that now provides news, weather and sports content to about 80 radio stations.
+In 1960, CBC founded the North Carolina News Network, a statewide radio network that now provides news, weather, and sports content to about 80 radio stations.
 This property was sold to Curtis Media Group in 2009.

 On December 15, 1956, Capitol Broadcasting's flagship television station WRAL-TV went on the air in Raleigh.

-In 1979, WRAL-TV became the first television station in the state of North Carolina to have a dedicated helicopter for newsgathering.
+In 1979, WRAL-TV became the first television station in North Carolina to have a dedicated helicopter for newsgathering.

 In 1987, Capitol acquired independent station WJZY-TV in Charlotte.
 The following year, Capitol also acquired another independent station, WTTV and its satellite station, WTTK, in the Indianapolis area.
 WTTV and WTTK were sold in 1991 to River City Broadcasting.

 In 1996, WRAL-TV was granted the first experimental high definition digital television license in the United States by the Federal Communications Commission.
 On October 13, 2000, WRAL became the first television station in the world to broadcast a news program entirely in high-definition; the station would begin broadcasting all of its local newscasts in high-definition in January 2001.

 In 2001, Capitol purchased WFVT (now WMYT-TV) in Charlotte, creating the market's second television duopoly.

 On October 14, 2005, Capitol Broadcasting signed on WCMC-FM on 99.9 MHz in Raleigh with a country music format, "Genuine Country".

 In July 2008, Capitol Broadcasting acquired five radio stations in Wilmington from NextMedia Group for $12 million.

 On April 14, 2009, Capitol Broadcasting and the City of Raleigh partnered to introduce the first mobile digital television in a public transit bus.

 On January 28, 2013, Fox Television Stations announced that it had entered into an agreement to purchase WJZY and WMYT from Capitol for $18 million; the deal was completed on April 17.